zwiebert/tronferno-mcu/docs/CLI.md

 Eeach receiver has four built-in timers: daily, weekly, astro, random.
 Remember that ommited timers are disabled.

-       `timer astro=-15;        will set the astro timer and disables all other timers and options` `timer astro=-15 daily=0600- sun-auto=1;  will set astro, daily timer, sun automatic  and disables all other timers and options`
+       `timer astro=-15;       will set the astro timer and disables all other timers and options` `timer astro=-15 daily=0600- sun-auto=1;  sets astro, daily, sun-automatic  and disables all others`

 *  daily=T - sets the daily timer
   * T  - T is a 8 digit time string like 07302000.
 The four left digits are the up-time.
 The four on the right the down-time.
 A minus sign can replace 4 digits, which means the timer is cleared.